cloud66-samples/hugo-prepress/README.md

-# Prepress Sample
+# Hugo Sample

-This is a sample Hugo project to be deployed with [Cloud 66 Prepress](https://cloud66.com/frameworks/static-sites).
+This is a sample Hugo project to be deployed with [Cloud 66](https://cloud66.com).